 “I’ll ask my men, but I’m not going to order them to get into that tank with her in it,” the captain in charge of our department replied.
 “I’ve heard that she has nearly killed everyone that has come within arm’s reach.”

 “Not the last guy,” the major said.
 “The mail shark suit protected him.”

 “That is not exactly what I heard,” the captain replied.
 “I heard she broke both his arms and one of his legs before you were able to get him out of the tank.
 She may look half human, but she is all killing machine worse than any shark.”

 I had gone unnoticed standing in the doorway long enough to have guessed what they were talking about.
 I knocked on the door sill.
 “Excuse me, if all you need is a volunteer, I’ll do it,” I said.

-“Chandler you don’t have the clearance anyway,” the Major said.
+“You don’t have the clearance anyway,” the major said.